Joseph of Cupertino: Life

-Reception

 Much of what is known of Joseph comes from testimonies contained in canonization inquests (processi) posthumously conducted from 1664 to 1695, when numerous witnesses were still alive.
 Inquests were used by his hagiographers, the earliest of which was composed by his confessor Roberto Nuti in 1678.
 Domenico Bernino, who claimed to witness an ecstasy, followed with his own work.
-By the time to Joseph’s beatification, hagiographies by Agelli and Pastrovicchi were also present.
-Alleged eyewitness reports of Joseph's levitations are noted to be subject to gross exaggeration, and often written years after his death.
+By the time to Joseph's beatification, hagiographies by Agelli and Pastrovicchi were also present.

+Alleged levitation

+According to Joe Nickell and Gordon Stein, eyewitness reports of Joseph's levitations are noted to be subject to exaggeration, and often written years after his death.
+Stein noted that Joseph's most impressive alleged levitation involved him flying 70 yards from a doorway to the top of a 36 foot high cross that his group of friars were building but such feats "were not recounted by any eyewitness and were recorded only after his death".
+Nickell concluded that Joseph's most dramatic aerial traverses were launched by a leap and appear to have continued by the sudden arcing trajectories that would be expected from bounding rather than circuitous or spiraling flights.
+Joseph's propulsions began with a shout or scream, suggesting that he was not caused to leap by some force but chose to.

 Robert D. Smith in his book Comparative Miracles (1965) suggested that Joseph performed feats similar to a gymnast.
 Smith noted that some of his alleged levitations "originate from a leap, and not from a prone or simple standing or kneeling position, the witnesses mistook a leap of a very agile man for levitation."

-Skeptical investigator Joe Nickell concluded that:

-Joseph's most dramatic aerial traverses were launched by a leap—not by a simple slow rising while merely standing or kneeling—but, moreover, I find that they appear to have continued as just the sudden arcing trajectories that would be expected from bounding.
-They were never circuitous or spiraling flights like a bird's.
-Invariably, Joseph's propulsions began with a shout or scream, suggesting that he was not caused to leap by some force but chose to.
+Poisoning due to the consumption of rye bread made from ergot-infected grain was common in Europe in the Middle Ages.
+It was known to cause convulsion symptoms and hallucinations.
+British academic John Cornwell has suggested that Joseph had consumed rye bread (see ergot poisoning).
+According to Cornwell "Here, perhaps, lay the key to his levitations.
+After sampling his own loaves he evidently believed he was taking off—as did those who partook of his high-octane bake-offs."

-Carlos Eire, a historian of Early Modern history, finds it difficult to consign testimony of Joseph’s levitations to lies or mass hysteria.
-According to Eire, the levitations are so extreme trickery or illusionist contraptions are ruled out given the setting.
-The quantity and status of eyewitnesses, which included members of the upper class, make their accounts seem more credible, and Eire finds the evidence the testimony is genuine to be compelling, though admits the question of whether anyone actually flew cannot be addressed by historians.
+Historian Carlos Eire in his book, They Flew: A History of the Impossible, wrote that he could not consign testimony of Joseph's levitations to lies or mass hysteria.
+According to Eire, the levitations are so extreme that trickery or illusionist contraptions are ruled out given the setting.
+The quantity and status of eyewitnesses, which included members of the upper class, make their accounts seem more credible, and Eire finds the evidence that the testimony is genuinely given to be compelling, though he notes that the question of whether anyone actually flew cannot be addressed by historians, and instead makes how those who reported the events saw the world the focus of his study.